EricDav/PostIt/README.md

 ## Front End Dependencies
 *  **materialize** - The app's grid layout have been styled using this CSS framework

+## Usage

+#### Routes
+* POST `/api/user/signup` Use this route to create an account.
+The following fields are required:
+  * `name`  The user fullname
+  * `email`     Email address of the new user
+  * `password` users password at least 8 characters include at least one digit and one alphabet
+  * `userName` user Username

+* POST `/api/user/signin` Use this route to sign in to the application.
+The following fields are required:
+  * `userName` User userName
+  * `password` User password

+* POST `/api/group` Use this route to create a new group.
+The following fields are required:
+  * `Name`  The Name of the group
+  * `Description`     A description or of the purpose of the group
+* POST `/api/group/<groupId>/user` Use this route to add a user to an existing group
+  * `memberId` The `id` of the member to be added

+* POST `/api/group/<groupId>/message` Use this route to post a message to a group
+  * `message` The body of the message to be posted to the group
+  * `postId` The name of the group the message is being posted to

+* GET `/api/group/<groupId>/messages` Use this route retrieve all the massages in a particular group
+* GET `/api/group/<groupId>/members` Use this route to retrieve all the members in a group
+* GET `/api/allUsers` Use this route to retrieve all registered members
+* GET `/api/user/:userId/groups` Use this route to retrieve all the groups a particular user belongs to
+* GET `/api/group/:groupId/nonMembers` Use this route to retrieve all registered members that are not a member of    a group

+* DELETE `/api/group/:groupId/delete` Use this route to delete a group with its groupId

 ## Installation and setup
 *  Navigate to a directory of choice on `terminal`.